Content

 Now Available: The Illinois Individuals with Disabilities Education Act Part B Application

-The Illinois State Board of Education's Special Education Department has posted the Federal Fiscal Year (FFY) 2026 Individuals with Disabilities Education Act (IDEA) Part B Annual State ApplicationPDF Document.
-The FFY 2026 funded amounts are not yet available; the FFY 2025 interactive spreadsheet is included in the application and will be replaced when the FFY 2026 spreadsheet is released.
+The Illinois State Board of Education's Special Education Department has posted the federal fiscal year (FFY) 2026 Individuals with Disabilities Education Act (IDEA) Part B Annual State ApplicationPDF Document.
 The application seeks funds that support provision of special education services to children ages 3 to 21 in Illinois.
-All states are required to make the application available for public review and comment.

 Approval of the Illinois IDEA Part B FFY 2026 application by the U.S. Department of Education Office of Special Education Programs (OSEP) will enable the state to receive a federal grant award under IDEA Part B for the period of July 1, 2026, through June 30, 2027.